NickelousTex/LaunchDarklyLOS/README.md

 ## Feature Demonstration

 ### Part 1
+**5. Server-Side Listening - Log Lead Button**
-**5. Test server side listening feature showing log lead option** After logging into LaunchDarkly go to the feature flag for showing the Log Lead function: https://app.launchdarkly.com/projects/default/flags/show_log_lead_button
+Log into LaunchDarkly and navigate to the Log Lead Button feature flag: https://app.launchdarkly.com/projects/default/flags/show_log_lead_button

 Toggle function on/off manually to validate to see the impact on the UI